A PET-CT scan combines a CT scan and a PET scan. It gives detailed information about your cancer.

 Voiceover: The radiographer control the scan from a separate room, but they will be able to hear and see you all the time you are having the scan and will check you are okay.

 Radiographer: We won’t be long now.
 Okay, that’s all done now; we will get you out of there.
 Are you ok?
 Good.
 You can pop your arms down now.

 Voiceover: One the scan is finished you can go home.
 As a precaution you should avoid contact with pregnant women and small babies for six hours after your scan.
 Your specialist will give you the results usually within a couple of weeks.

 After your PET-CT scan

 Your radiographer removes the cannula from your arm before you go home.

-You’ll need someone to take you home if you’ve had medicine to help you relax.
+Someone will need to take you home if you’ve had medicine to help you relax.
 You won’t be able to drive for the rest of the day as you might be drowsy.

 If you are travelling abroad within a week of your scan, it may be a good idea to take your appointment letter with you.
 Most airports have sensitive radiation monitors which may pick up a trace of radiation left in your body following your test.

 A PET-CT scan is a safe test for most people.
 But like all medical tests it has some risks.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.

 Pregnant women should only have the scan in an emergency.
 There’s a risk that the radiation could harm the baby.
 Contact the department as soon as you can before the scan if you are, or think you might be, pregnant.